Broken (Lovelytheband song)

-"Broken" (stylized in all lowercase) is a song by the American indie pop band Lovelytheband, released exclusively to Billboard on April 13, 2017.
+"Broken" (stylized in all lowercase) is the debut single by the American indie pop band Lovelytheband, released exclusively to Billboard on April 13, 2017.
 The song was later included on the band's debut album, Finding It Hard to Smile (2018).

-"Broken" was the band's breakout hit, spending nine weeks at number one on the Billboards Alternative Songs chart and reaching number 29 on the Billboard Hot 100.
-The song held the record for longest running entry on the Alternative Songs chart, at 76 weeks, eclipsing the 65 week run of "Savior" by Rise Against, until it was passed by the chart run of "Monsters" by All Time Low.
+"Broken" was the band's breakout hit, reaching number 29 on the Billboard Hot 100 and spending nine weeks at number one on Billboard's Alternative Songs chart.
+The song held the record for longest running entry on the latter chart, at 76 weeks, eclipsing the 65 week run of "Savior" by Rise Against, until it was passed by the chart run of "Monsters" by All Time Low.
+In late 2023, Billboard ranked the song as the second most successful in the chart's history.

 Background

 Vocalist Mitchy Collins described the background of the song saying: "We all have our demons we fight every day.
 It's about finding someone whose problems complement yours.
 Perfectly imperfect.
 Everyone is a little broken inside, trying to find their band aid".
 He also explained the song by saying "This song is about finding someone who is just as fucked up and lost as you are, but somehow you make it work together.
 Everyone is a little bit broken inside, nobody's perfect.
 This song is an ode to the broken ones".
 Collins wrote the song when he was undergoing a difficult point in his life, soon after he split with Danielle Bouchard in his former band Oh Honey and after a heartbreak.